SayujKuickel/branch-management-dashboard/backend/README.md

 First, run Xampp and start Apache and MySQL server:
 Open [http://localhost/phpmyadmin](http://localhost/phpmyadmin) with your browser and create a database named `branch_management_system`.

+Use the provided sql dump file to add default data if needed.

 ---

 Create a `.env` file with the following values